ken7hu/WH_SpaceTime/README.md

 Each R script is reponsible for analysis and visualization of a subset of figure panels
 ######################################################################################

-cytof_to_seurat.R : conversion of cytof data in tabular format to a Seurat object followed by running phemd on the converted cytof Seurat object  (Fig. 1E)
+cytof_to_seurat_phemd.R : conversion of cytof data in tabular format to a Seurat object followed by running phemd on the converted cytof Seurat object  (Fig. 1E)

 phemd_scrna_seq.R : phemd directly on scRNA-Seq Seurat object (Fig. 2J)